MicrosoftDocs/architecture-center/docs/guide/ibm/maximo/ibm-mas-overview-content.md

-IBM's Maximo Application Suite, also MAS or Maximo, is an Enterprise Asset Management platform that's focused on operational resiliency and reliability that uses condition-based asset maintenance.
-The suite consists of a core application platform, Maximo Application Suite, and applications on top of the platform.
+IBM's Maximo Application Suite, also MAS or Maximo, is an Enterprise Asset Management platform that's focused on operational resiliency and reliability using AI-based asset maintenance.
+The suite consists of a core application platform, Maximo Application Suite, and applications and industry solutions on top of the platform.
 Each application performs a specific benefit:

 - Manage: reduce downtime and costs through asset management to improve operational performance.
 - Monitor: advanced AI-powered remote asset monitoring at scale using IoT.
 - Health: manage asset health using IoT data from sensors, asset data and maintenance history.
 - Visual inspection: train and use visual inspection machine learning models to do use visual analysis of emerging issues.
 - Predict: machine learning and data analytics focused on predicting future failures.
+- Assist: provides technicians with AI-powered guidance through a knowledge base of equipment maintenance data and gives them remote access to experts for assistance.
+- Safety: collects and analyzes data from sensors, provides contextual data, and derives meaningful analytics.
+- Civil: integrates inspection, defect tracking, and maintenance activities to help organizations improve asset life, keep critical systems up and running, and lower total cost of ownership of civil infrastructure.

 IBM's Maximo Application Suite (MAS) 8.x and the applications above have been tested for use on Azure.
 Microsoft and the IBM Maximo team have partnered together to ensure this solution is configured to run optimally on Azure.
 This guidance provides a design for running Maximo 8.x on Azure.
 It also assumes you'll have support from IBM and a partner for installation.
 Reach out to your IBM team for Maximo product specific questions.
+An alternative installation for Maximo is [available through the Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/ibm-usa-ny-armonk-hq-6275750-ibmcloud-asperia.ibm-maximo-application-suite-byol?tab=Overview) with BYOL.

 MAS 8.x runs on OpenShift and it's beneficial to familiarize yourself with OpenShift and the suggested patterns for [installation on Azure](https://docs.openshift.com/container-platform/4.8/installing/installing_azure/preparing-to-install-on-azure.html).
-This architecture illustrates an OpenShift cluster.
-It doesn't go into detail on building the Maximo application.
-To learn more about that process, see [How to deploy and run IBM Maximo Asset Management on Red Hat OpenShift](https://www.ibm.com/support/pages/sites/default/files/inline-files/$FILE/deploy-run-maximo-on-openshift_0.pdf).
+This architecture illustrates an OpenShift cluster, it doesn't go into detail on how to install the Maximo Application Suite.
+To learn more about the installing process, see [Installing Maximo Application Suite from OperatorHub](https://www.ibm.com/docs/en/mas87/8.7.0?topic=installing-maximo-application-suite-from-operatorhub)

 ## Potential use cases